-If the disease is not from the characters native planet, the character gets a 40 Impairment to save vs. disease.
+If the disease is not from the characters native planet, the character gets a 40% Impairment to save vs. disease.
 Artifact native characters can have this reduced to 10% if they have been immunized by a character with the immunization skill.

 This table determines the disease's ability to infect humans.
-If the number is positive the character gets a plus to their Con roll vs. disease.
-If the number is negative it is subtracted from the Con roll.
+The character may get an Advantage or an Impairment to their Con roll vs. disease.